 Carlyle to buy South Africa's Global Credit Ratings

-Carlyle Group has agreed to acquire Johannesburg-based ratings agency Global Credit Ratings (GCR), a spokeswoman for the U.S. buyout fund said on Tuesday.
+Carlyle Group has agreed to buy Johannesburg-based Global Credit Ratings (GCR), the U.S. buyout fund said on Tuesday, looking to broaden the pan-African ratings agency's services.

 - Posted 17 Jan 2017 15:40

-LONDON: Carlyle Group has agreed to acquire Johannesburg-based ratings agency Global Credit Ratings (GCR), a spokeswoman for the U.S. buyout fund said on Tuesday.
+LONDON: Carlyle Group has agreed to buy Johannesburg-based Global Credit Ratings (GCR), the U.S. buyout fund said on Tuesday, looking to broaden the pan-African ratings agency's services.

-Terms of the acquisition, which was first reported by the Financial Times, were not disclosed.
+Terms of the deal, which was first reported by the Financial Times, were not disclosed.

+GCR serves 400 customers across 20 countries and is the only ratings agency to have a strong presence in multiple geographies across Africa, Carlyle said.

+"The business plays a critical role in deepening African capital markets and we look forward to working with management to continue to develop and broaden the company’s service offerings," Steve Burn-Murdoch, a Vice President on the Carlyle Sub-Saharan Africa team, said in a statement.

 Carlyle raised US$698 million for its Africa buyout fund in 2014, exceeding its US$500 million target.

-In November, Carlyle, which has US$169 billion of assets under management, agreed to acquire a majority share of CMC Networks, a pan-African telecommunications business.
+In November, Carlyle, which has US$169 billion of assets under management, agreed to buy a majority share of CMC Networks, a pan-African telecommunications business.

 In September, it agreed to buy a majority share of Amrod, a supplier of promotional products and clothing in South Africa and neighboring countries.